How to Make Homemade Chicken Stock and Vegetable Broth

 Got Extra Broth?

-Extra broth will keep in the fridge for up to 2 weeks and for 6 months in the freezer.
-To freeze your stock, fill quart-size plastic storage bags with the cooled liquid and lay them flat in your freezer for easier storage.
+You'll most likely have broth leftover.
+You can refrigerate it for up to 14 days or freeze it for up to 6 months.
+To freeze your stock, make sure to cool it completely before filling quart-size plastic storage bags with the cooled liquid and lay them flat in your freezer for easier storage.
 Before filling the plastic bags, don't forget to label and date them!
 Here are a few ways to use up that broth.

 - Use broth instead of water to cook whole grains, such as brown rice, quinoa or barley.